Here is an INTERVIEW published by a former student

 Since 2014, I have taught Latin at Berkeley High School in Berkeley, CA. From 2010 to 2014, I taught 7th and 8th grade Latin and film photography at Cathedral School for Boys in San Francisco, CA.

 My book, The Essential Marcus Aurelius, was released by Tarcher-Penguin in 2008.
 It is a collaboration with philosopher and scholar Jacob Needleman.
-We are currently working on an introductory volume on Aristotle.
+In the near-ish future, I hope to publish a similar introductory volume on Aristotle.